F-1 Student Visa: Status & Work Options Explained

 How VisaNation Law Group Immigration Lawyers Can Help

-If the participant wishes to extend his/her time in the United States, VisaNation Law Group’s immigration attorneys are well prepared to conduct the F-1 Visa renewal process with you.
-VisaNation Law Group attorneys will also advise in cases of CPT, OPT, STEM extensions, visa changes, and employment extension using Cap Gap Rule.
-If the applicant receives F-1 status then the holder’s spouse and unmarried, minor children are eligible to obtain an F-2 Visa.
+If the participant wishes to extend their time in the United States, VisaNation Law Group’s immigration attorneys are well prepared to conduct the F-1 Visa renewal process with you.
+VisaNation Law Group attorneys will also advise in cases of CPT, OPT, STEM extensions, visa changes, and employment extension using the Cap Gap Rule.
+If the applicant receives F-1 status, then the holder’s spouse and unmarried, minor children are eligible to obtain an F-2 Visa.
 Our skilled attorneys are ready to help you.